MapsPeople/docs/src/content/map/displaying-objects/location-data-sources-android.md

   order: 40
 ---

 In this tutorial we will show how you can build a custom Location Source, representing locations of robot vacuums.
-The people's locations will be served from a mocked list and displayed on a map.
+The robots locations will be served from a mocked list and displayed on a map.

 We will start by creating our implementation of a location source.